 Memorial Day Weekend is the much anticipated unofficial launch of the beginning of the summer season and all the fun that lies in the warm months ahead.
 With three whole days to enjoy warmer weather and no work, Cape Cod has lined up a long weekend’s worth of activities for local residents and visitors to the area to enjoy.
-Below, we have listed just a handful of the many activities to choose from this Memorial Day Weekend in Cape Cod.
+Below, we have listed just a handful of the many activities to choose from this Cape Cod Memorial Day Weekend.

 On Saturday, May 28th, from 10 am – 12pm on Santuit Road, guests can join ecologist and author Professor Gil Newton on an interpretive walk through the many diverse ecosystems of the 97-acre town-owned conservation area.
 While doing so, hikers can learn more about the salt marsh ecosystems as well as the flora and fauna that thrive in the area.
 Plan to meet on Santuit Road Park at the 2nd gate.
 Non-members can expect to pay $5 each.